n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

     with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.
+  - A syllable-final "Halant,Ra" sequence is replaced with a below-base mark called "Raphala".

-"Reph" characters must be reordered after the syllable-identification stage is complete.
+"Reph" and "Raphala" characters must be reordered after the syllable-identification stage is complete.